typst/typst/tests/typ/layout/grid-merging-cells.typ

 )

 ---
+// Error: 3:8-3:32 cell's colspan would cause it to exceed the available column(s)
+// Hint: 3:8-3:32 try placing the cell in another position or reducing its colspan
+#grid(
+  columns: 3,
+  [a], grid.cell(colspan: 3)[b]
+)

+---
+// Error: 4:8-4:32 cell would span a previously placed cell at column 2, row 0
+// Hint: 4:8-4:32 try specifying your cells in a different order or reducing the cell's colspan
+#grid(
+  columns: 3,
+  grid.cell(x: 2, y: 0)[x],
+  [a], grid.cell(colspan: 2)[b]
+)

+---
 // Colspan over all fractional columns shouldn't expand auto columns on finite pages
 #table(
   columns: (1fr, 1fr, auto),